OPINION

 The fault relies on the victim

 It's common for Vinícius Jr. to be blamed for the racist attacks he suffers.
 Supposedly, “he provokes”.
-This discourse is not restricted to one ideology or one political spectrum - Borja Sanjuan Roca, president of the Socialist Party of Valencia, went so far as to say that the Brazilian player "is a disgrace to soccer".
+This discourse is not restricted to one ideology or one political spectrum - Borja Sanjuan Roca, president of the Socialist Party of Valencia, went so far as to say that the Brazilian player "is a disgrace to football".

 Vini's “provocation” is to be himself.
 It's wiggling, dancing, showing off his soccer with the traits that marked Brazil as five-time world champion.
 It's also not keeping quiet when he's offended, not covering his ears to the racists shouts coming from the stands.